JohnMayes/resume/README.md

 - Built the front end of a mobile chat application using React Native.
 - Implemented various account features for a news aggregation mobile app with over 100,000 downloads, using React Native (Expo).
 - Built and delivered a custom content management system and administration dashboard which has been used to create and deliver over 37,000 pieces of content in multiple languages.
-- Integrated an AI assistant into a bible reading and commentary application.
+- Integrated an AI assistant into a Bible reading and commentary application.
 - Integrated Mailchimp into an account management API in order to support the internationalization of emails, using Rust.
 - Implemented a media management system allowing users to upload images, tag, search, and add images to other pieces of content.
-- Currently working on the simultaneous development of a bible reading / commentary web and mobile app supporting multiple languages, using NextJS and React Native (Expo).
+- Currently working on the simultaneous development of a Bible reading / commentary web and mobile app supporting multiple languages, using NextJS and React Native (Expo).

 ---